Fascinating Freight Facts

-For an industry that keeps the world moving, you don’t often hear about the fascinating aspects of freight and logistics.
+For an industry that keeps the entire world moving, you don’t often hear about many fascinating freight facts within the world of logistics.
 Most people hear “freight” and think “snooze”—but not us!
 At FreightCenter, we see freight as fun and want you to think the same.
-Here are a few facts that’ll have you loving freight as much as us.
+Here are a few freight facts that’ll have you loving freight as much as us.

 - Roughly 90% of all world trade still travels by ship.
 The same percent of vehicles in the U.S. that could be electric by the early 2040s.

 - Shipping by boat is a greener alternative compared to trucks and planes.
 Although, it’s a slower method.
 But hey, you can’t have it all.

 - At any given time, about 20 million shipping containers are making their journey across the seas.
 According to the United Nations Population Division, that’s the same number of people in Sri Lanka—the 58th most populous country in the world.

 - The Port of New York and New Jersey is the busiest port on the East Coast.
 By tonnage, the port is also the third-largest in the U.S.—behind the Port of Louisiana and Houston.

 - The biggest ship can transport up to 18,000 containers.
 That means it can store more than 745 million bananas.
 “Benjamin Franklin” is the name of the ship capable of carrying 18,000 containers.

 - Around two-thirds of ship crews have no communication means in the open sea.
 With the average person spending 5 hours a day on their phone, it seems unlikely they would thrive in this situation.

 - Around 2 ships are lost every day due to pirate seizes.
 In March 2017, Somali pirates hijacked their first commercial ship in 5 years by pretending to beg for water.